 Another kitchen that mixes metals.
 They could have done brass hardware to coordinate with the La Cornue range, but instead, they went with the unexpected chrome handles.
 Design via Parkes and Lamb Interiors.

-Brass Features in Bathrooms
+Brass Hardware in Bathrooms

 Archer and Buchanan Architecture via Houzz.